MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-27.md

 # Dimensions - Total (report)

-The *Dimensions - Total* report shows calculated general ledger (G/L) balance totals for dimension levels specified by the user, for a given date period.
+The **Dimensions - Total** report shows calculated general ledger (G/L) balance totals for the dimension levels you specify for a given period.

-Dimension levels are specified by selecting an analysis view configured with dimension codes, then picking a hierarchy of how the dimension groups are grouped under one another.
+You specify dimension levels by selecting an analysis view configured with dimension codes, and then creating a hierarchy of dimension groups by arranging them under one another.

 You can select an Analysis View with a column layout that includes budget figures.
-This will show general ledger (G/L) actuals vs budget for each dimension level.
+This view shows general ledger actuals vs. budgets for each dimension level.

 You can also select an Analysis View with a cash flow account source.
-This will show cash flow actuals vs forecast for each dimension level.
+This view shows cash flow actuals vs. forecasts for each dimension level.

 ## Use cases